kubernetes/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 To encrypt the data:

 1. Create a new `EncryptionConfiguration` file using the appropriate properties for the `kms` provider to encrypt resources like Secrets and ConfigMaps.
-Custom Resources can be encrypted starting v1.26.
+If you want to encrypt an extension API that is defined in a CustomResourceDefinition, your cluster must be running Kubernetes v1.26 or newer.

 1. Set the `--encryption-provider-config` flag on the kube-apiserver to point to the location of the configuration file.